tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 	* this file is automatically displayed when navigating directories on GitHub.
 	* yes, part of the intention here is to discourage you from making too many dirs.
 Ask yourself, is this new dir I'm thinking of worth writing a `README.md` for?
 The answer is usually no.

+* Fewer directories is more (better)

 * No "rabbit holes".
-	* A "rabbit hole" is a dir in a dir in a dir in a dir
+	* A "rabbit hole" is a dir in a dir in a dir in a dir in a...
 	* Try to minimize nested directories

   ---